lunasilvestre/market_dashboard/README.md

 #### Additional Notes and Tips

-- **Security Groups**: Ensure that the security groups associated with the ALB and ECS tasks allow the necessary inbound and outbound traffic.
-For the ALB, inbound HTTP traffic on port 80 should be allowed.

 - **Environment Variables**: Confirm that all necessary environment variables (e.g., Snowflake credentials) are correctly configured and accessible by the ECS tasks.
 These should be defined in your Terraform configuration or passed securely.

 - **Logging and Monitoring**: CloudWatch logs can help you troubleshoot any issues with the ECS tasks.
-Ensure that the ECS task execution role has the appropriate permissions to write logs to CloudWatch.
+Check the 'ecs/market_dashboard_app' log groups in CloudWatch for detailed information about the dashboard usage.

 - **Resource Cleanup**: If you need to tear down the infrastructure, you can run: